The history of the FIVB Volleyball World Cup

-The Volleyball World Cup has been held quadrennially since 1965 for men and 1973 for women, with the exception of the 1991 edition which was held after a gap of two years after the preceding edition.
+The Volleyball World Cup has been held quadrennially since 1965 for men and 1973 for women, except the 1991 edition which was held after a gap of two years after the preceding edition.

 Initially, the FIVB World Cup had a new host nation for each edition of the competition, however, the tournament has been held exclusively in Japan, for both men and women, since 1977.

 With four and three gold medals, respectively, the Soviet Union and Brazil have been the most dominant nations in the FIVB Men’s World Cup whereas China, with their five victories, and Cuba, with four, have ruled the roost in FIVB Women’s World Cup.

 Volleyball World Cup format and Olympic qualification